 |Nearest travel links||Nearest airport: Manchester 150 km, Nearest railway: Oxenholme, Kendal, Cumbria 15 km|

 |Family friendly||Great for children of all ages|

-|General||Central heating, CD player, Satellite TV|
+|General||Central heating, CD player, Telephone, Satellite TV, Wi-Fi available|

 |Standard||Kettle, Toaster, Iron, Hair dryer|